You can install via npm:

 Prompt dialogs can also be customized, using PromptOptions.
 Here's an

-example of a small prompt, using size
+example of a small prompt, using size:

 bootprompt.prompt({